-This is a two day intensive, interactive workshop where participants develop their skills through simulations and role-playing in order to become more ready, willing and able to help people at risk of suicide.
+This is a two day (consecutive) intensive, interactive workshop where participants develop their skills through simulations and role-playing in order to become more ready, willing and able to help people at risk of suicide.
 This course supports the objectives of Connecting for Life: Ireland’s National Strategy to Reduce Suicide (2015-2020) with particular reference to Goal 2 – Empowered Communities which seeks “to support local communities’ capacity to prevent and respond to suicidal behaviour”.

 All caregivers which includes professionals, paraprofessionals and lay people.
-It is suitable for mental health professionals, nurses, physicans, teachers, counsellors, youth workers, police and correctional staff, school support staff, clergy and community volunteers.
+It is suitable for mental health professionals, nurses, physicians, teachers, counsellors, youth workers, police and correctional staff, school support staff, clergy and community volunteers.
 Participants are expected to attend both days of training.

 Minimum of 22 and maximum of 28 participants